DevCycleHQ/devcycle-docs/docs/introduction/key-features-2.md

 # What Makes Us Different

 DevCycle is a comprehensive feature flag management platform with a wide range of features.
+We believe that modern software development processes require feature flagging to be successful.
+For feature flagging to provide it's full value, developers need to embed it into their workflow.
+So DevCycle is designed for the developer first, but with the whole team in mind.

-Here is what we think makes us different.
+Here are the core concepts and features behind them that what we think makes us different.

-## Ensure Safety When Changing Flags
+## Protect Production without Getting in Your Way
+At DevCycle we understand that to be effective, all team members need to be able to operate without fear of breaking production.
+We strategically use a balance of guardrails, permissions and observability to ensure all users have confidence in the actions they are taking.

+Specific Features:
 - Govern who can access and modify flags configurations in production using Permissions.
 - Allow developers to hand off configuration of flags safely, by enforcing [schemas](/extras/advanced-variables/variable-schemas) that determine what values a flag can be set to.